Espyo/Pikifen/contributing.md

 The content you made, once done, will be officially added to the engine.
 For the sake of fairness, and to help showcase diverse creations around the fanbase, you will still be recorded as the author of the content, your name will show up in the area selection menu in the case of areas, and you will still be the person to talk to for thanks, updates, feedback, etc. I think it's only fair to treat other people's content with respect, especially when I intend to use them officially for the engine, after all!
 That said, there are some things I'd like to point out:

 1. I may tweak the content further before officially adding it to the engine.
-Remember that the base content is meant to be fun to play with, and also serve as a reference point for new content, so I want the content to be as squeaky clean as they can.
+Remember that the base content is meant to be fun to play with, and also serve as a reference point for new content, so I want the content to be as polished as it can.
 2. Once officially in the engine, the content will receive the same treatment any other official content would, in that I'll be its maintainer (not author!).
 3. Over time, I may need to remove problematic parts, make changes to make it compatible from version to version, tweak certain things for quality/balance/diversity reasons as the engine evolves, give it extra content that is currently missing from the engine, remove the content entirely, and so on.
 4. I will always try to keep your original vision intact, and I will make a fair effort to balance out your wishes with the engine's needs.